-Figure 10.
-Schematic of Transmitter and Receiver waveformss
+Figure 6: Schematic of Transmitter and Receiver waveforms

-6.7.
 Radar Altimeter

 A Terra TRA 3500/TRI-30 radar altimeter is used to record terrain clearance.
 The antenna was mounted on the outside of the helicopter beneath the cockpit.
 The recorded data represents the height of the antenna, i.e. helicopter, above the ground.
-The Terra altimeter has an altitude accuracy of +/- 1.5 metres.
+The Terra altimeter has an altitude accuracy of \pm 1.5 metres.